rpayal/indentitye2e-lms/README.md

-# TODO:  Implement authentication to the API using JWT tokens
+# Library Management System with RESTful API using Spring Boot

+#